 Lenora Robinson Mills is the Chief Operating Officer at DC PCSB, managing all internal finance, operations, HR, organizational development and culture, data/IT systems, intergovernmental relations, school support and strategic initiatives, including sector-level analysis and school closures.
 Prior to joining the agency, Ms. Mills was COO at Harlem Village Academies, a network of five public charter schools in New York City.
 There she managed all school operations, including data and technology, facilities, budgeting, HR, compliance and legal issues, student discipline, strategic planning, and organizational culture.
 Ms. Mills received her bachelor’s degree in International Business/Finance from Howard University and her MBA and Masters in Education from Stanford University.
 Prior to graduate school, Ms. Mills worked in investment banking and private equity in New York City.

 Melodi Sampson supports the development and implementation of DC PCSB’s Performance Management Framework, which results in the production of annual School Quality Reports.
 Ms. Sampson’s focus is on adult education and secondary schools.
 Before joining DC PCSB in 2013, Ms. Sampson worked at a DC public charter school where she directed student recruitment, enrollment, and data management efforts.
-Ms. Sampson holds a Bachelor of Arts in International Studies from American University, and she is pursuing a Master of Arts in Public Management at Johns Hopkins University.
+Ms. Sampson holds a Bachelor of Arts in International Studies from American University, and has a Master of Arts in Public Management from Johns Hopkins University.